 The three exhibit rooms of the Oregon Trail Museum and Visitor Center are accessible.
 A twelve minute, captioned video presentation shown by request and wireless hearing assistance headphones and transcripts of the program available.
 A wheelchair and walker are available for use in the museum and on the paved trails.

 Two accessible parking spaces are located at the summit parking area.
 From the parking lot, paved trails lead to two summit overlooks.

-Following the paved trail west of the museum 50 yards (45 meters) you would come to the eroded Oregon Trail depressions.
-Along the way you would pass three covered wagons replicas.
+Following the paved trail west of the museum 50 yards (45 meters) you come to the eroded original Oregon Trail depressions (swales).
+Along the way you pass three covered wagon replicas.
 From the east end of the trail depressions, the trail is unpaved for 380 yards.
 The paved trail then resumes.
-The first 106 yards (97 meters) is uphill with a 13% grade.
+The next 106 yards (97 meters) is uphill with a 13% grade.
 The Jackson campsite is approximately 107 yards (98 meters) further.

 The Access Pass is a free lifetime entrance pass to those federal areas which charge an entrance fee.
 It is available at the information desk to all United States citizens or permanent residents who have been medically determined to have a permanent physical, mental, or sensory impairment that severely limits one or more major life activities.

 Last updated: April 11, 2019